Leadership

 SLACO Board President

-Catherine Morgan-Smith is the President SLACO under the leadership of Kevin McKinney.
+Catherine Morgan-Smith is the President of the SLACO Executive Board of Directors.
 Catherine is enamored with everything involved around the ‘communities of people.’
 Catherine is a lifelong resident of the City of St. Louis and became Academy/Sherman Park Neighborhood President with a commitment to impact change by working with and on behalf of the community.

 Working 20+ years in the private and public sectors in the field of accounting (i.e., Auditing, Budgeting, Financial Analysis, Financial Accounting, Risk Management, Legal Compliance and Operational Risk Management, and Financial/Regulatory Reporting), Catherine saw an avenue for her skills to serve and advocate for the community.